MOSEK/Mosek.go/doc/source/mosek.rst

     func (*Task) GetNumBarcBlockTriplets (  ) ( num int64 )

+``num int64``
+     An upper bound on the number elements in the block trip let form of barc.

 Obtains an upper bound on the number of elements in the block triplet form of :math:`\bar{C}`.